 Mrs. Nauer wasn't available for an interview, as she was in Omaha.
-Commissioner Doyle Brown said center.
+Commissioner Doyle Brown said that she is a registered nurse and not every town will be able to afford center.

 Mr. Walter, a former mayor of Oberlin, told the commissioners that he has no medical experience and no axes to grind.